paulenriquez/coolify-apps/logto/DOCS.md

 ### Use `postgres:17-alpine` instead of `postgres:14-alpine`

 Coolify's one-click compose file (**Starting Point**) uses Postgres 14, while Logto's uses 17.
-Might be better to just use the upgraded version.
+Might be better to just use the more recent version.

 ### Other changes